Commercial Real Estate

 Commercial real estate is a broad term describing real property used to generate a profit.
 Examples of commercial real estate include office buildings, industrial property, medical centers, hotels, malls, farmland, apartment buildings, and warehouses.

 Finding a Good Commercial Real Estate Deal

 Ask any real estate professional about investing in commercial property and you’ll hear how such properties are more desirable than residential real estate.
 Commercial property owners enjoy the additional cash flow, the beneficial economies of scale, the relatively open playing field, the abundant market, and the bigger payoff from commercial real estate.

 Draw up a plan of action

-The common formula to use for when assessing commercial real estate include:
+The common formula to use when assessing commercial real estate include:

 Net Operating Income

-The NOI of a commercial real estate property is calculated by valuating the property’s gross operating income and then subtracting the operating expenses.
+The NOI of a commercial real estate property is calculated by evaluating the property’s gross operating income and then subtracting the operating expenses.
 You want to have positive NOI.

-A commercial real estate property’s Cap rate (Capitalization Rate), is used to calculate the value of income generating properties.
-For example, an apartment building, commercial office buildings, and smaller strip malls are all representative for a cap rate determination.
+A commercial real estate property’s Cap rate (Capitalization Rate), is used to calculate the value of income-generating properties.
+For example, apartment buildings, commercial office buildings, and smaller strip malls are all representative of a cap rate determination.
 Cap rates are used to determine the net present value of future profits or cash flow.

 Cash on Cash